ghosh-anurag/mercedes_resale_price/README.md

-# mercedes_resale_price
+# Resale Price of Mercedes car in UK
-Estimating the resale price of a used Mercedes car basis the car's features
+Estimating the resale price in pounds of a used Mercedes car basis the car's features